dtinblack/Scala-Notes/FunctionSignatures/README.markdown

 def isSorted[A](as: Array[A], ordered: (A,A) => Boolean): Boolean = ???

 ```
-where I can just about understand what is required for an implementation but I usually resort to 'trail and error' which is very limiting.
+I can just about understand what is required for an implementation but I usually resort to 'trial and error' which is very limiting.
 The following notes, and accompanying software, are an attempt to develop an approach to the implementation of <i>function signatures</i> in a more systematic.

-First is to understand what an <i>anonymous function</i> ( or can be called a <i>literal function</i>) is.
+First step is to understand what an <i>anonymous function</i> ( or can be called a <i>literal function</i>) is.
 Examples of anonymous functions ( a function without a name ) are:

 ```{scala}
 scala> val addOne = (x:Int) => x + 1